hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Lua Cloud Code.md

 The *Set* function is composed of three parts:

 * Create a [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md).
 * Using the *Set_Pos* eventKey for the *Set Position* Event that was configured in the previous [tutorial](/Getting Started/Using Cloud Code/README.md), set the values for the X, Y, and Z variables.
-In a real example this function would find the location of your player and send it instead of having hard-set values.
+Note that in a real example, this function would find the location of your player and send it instead of having hard-set values.
 * Send the request and check for errors.

 ```